 Photos by Dave Brassington (For hi resolution copies click here)

-Well the Autosport International opened its doors yesterday for 2018 and we took a quick trip round to bring you the latest news and exciting exhibits..
+We took a quick trip round this year’s AIS to bring you the latest news and exciting exhibits..

 1. FIA World Championship rally fans were treated to four new unveils for the new 2018 season : the M-Sport Ford Fiesta WRC, Hyundai i20 Coupe WRC, Toyota Gazoo Racing Yaris WRC and Citroën Racing C3 WRC.

 2. For us, the Ferrari showcase is probably the most jaw dropping exhibit and likely to pull in the crowds at the weekend.
 Showcasing the range of cars available through Corse Clienti, Ferrari’s exclusive client racing programme, the centrepiece being Ferrari’s 2017 Ferrari F1 car, SF70H.

 The SF70H joins the 2004 championship-winning F2004, 2017 LMGTE Pro World Endurance Championship-winning AF Corse 488 GTE, FXX-K Evo and the 488 Challenge cars.

 3. Ginetta took the wraps off its LMP1 challenger that will race in the World Endurance Championship and Le Mans 24 Hours this year.
 Called the G60-LT-P1, it’s Ginetta’s “most advanced car in the company’s history”, producing 650bhp from its 3.4-litre V6 Mecachrome engine and has a maximum speed of 225mph.